Email Support/Account Verification or Upgrade Scams

 These messages often appear to come from a "Webmail Team" or "drexel.edu Customer Support" or "Technical Support" or even "Drexel University" (or something similar).
 They ask (and sometimes threaten) you to provide your email username and password or ask you to log in after clicking a provided link in order to confirm, cancel, or upgrade your account.
 These messages are SCAMS.

 No legitimate organization (colleges, banks, online marketplaces etc.) will EVER ask you to provide your account information.
-No matter what the messages say or how they say it, never give out that information to anyone!
+No matter what the messages say, never give out that information to anyone!
 The only time you might ever have to provide secure information is during a session that YOU initiated with the organization.